 Chicory Root Is a Gut Healthy Plant That Can Mimic Coffee

 If you've seen chicory root coffee at the grocery store and been confused about what it actually is, you're not alone.
-While mainstream American food culture has long been embracing chicory leaves—tightly packed heads of bitter leaves like endive and radicchio—using chicory root in foods and drinks is relatively new to most of us.
+While many have embraced eating the leaves of chicory plants—tightly packed heads of bitter leaves like endive and radicchio—you might not yet be familiar with using chicory root in foods and drinks.

-"Chicory roots are the roots of the chicory plant that are known for being high in fiber," says Kelli McGrane, M.S., RD, a dietitian for Lose It! and author of The Healthy Toast.
+"Chicory roots are the roots of the chicory plant that are known for being high in fiber," says Kelli McGrane, M.S., RD, owner of Kelli McGrane Nutrition, LLC.
 "Specifically, chicory roots are rich in a type of fiber called inulin, which is often referred to as chicory root fiber."
-Chicory root fiber is often added to commercial food products as a way to increase fiber, McGrane says.
+Chicory root fiber is often added to commercial food products as a way to increase fiber, says McGrane.
 This typically reduces the number of calories in the food, as well.
-Learn more about why fiber benefits your health.

 Chicory root also contains small amounts of vitamin B6 and manganese, although you're unlikely to eat enough of it to really get significant amounts of these nutrients.

 Chicory root has an intensely rich and bitter flavor—think of how bitter even endive and radicchio leaves are—which is why we typically don't eat it on its own.
 But, this flavor profile makes chicory root a great coffee substitute.

 "Chicory root coffee is a beverage that's made from chicory roots that have been ground, roasted and brewed," says McGrane.
 "On its own, chicory root coffee has a similar taste and color as traditional coffee, but is a bit woodier."